 We, Sarah's family, would love to share with you what it means to “serve like Sarah.”
 We did not initiate #servelikesarah after Sarah's death, but we are so grateful that is the phrase that came to other people's minds when reflecting on Sarah's life.
 It is so very fitting.
 Sarah had a deep and abiding … Continue reading #servelikesarah?

 "What shall I render to the LORD For all His benefits toward me?
 I shall lift up the cup of salvation And call upon the name of the LORD."
 Psalm 116:12-13 [NASB95] Easter is bittersweet for me.
 Sarah didn't die at Easter, but Easter of 2017 is the last vivid memories I have up until … Continue reading The Cup of Salvation

-"And we know that God causes all things to work together for good to those who love God, to those who are called according to [His] purpose."
-Romans 8:28 [NASB] My finite mind is incapable of conceiving how our infinite God is capable of working the truth of Romans 8:28 out in the lives of … Continue reading Botswana: A Family Calling
+"And we know that God causes all things to work together for good to those who love God, to those who are called according to His purpose."
+Romans 8:28 Just hours after Sarah's death, we as her family sat huddled in the floor of an EMS facility in Fulton County, Georgia, praying Romans 8:28, and … Continue reading WWW Retreats in Botswana

 Tomorrow is the 6th time our family is forced to decide what to do on Sarah's birthday without her, in the middle of our 6th Christmas season without her.
 Thankfully, her birthday and this Christmas season are not the cutting of new wounds in our hearts, but more like the pressing of a still tender … Continue reading Long and New Sorrow

 Deaths of loved ones, fractured relationships, perceived personal failures, unfulfilled longings, and countless other challenges have many feeling terribly alone this Thanksgiving.
 For some the isolation will be compounded by physical solitude, and for others it will be compounded by being seated in a crowd of people.
 If sadness fills your heart at the thought … Continue reading NOT ALONE